publicarray/ruspk/README.md

 # ruspk
-ruspk is a simple and fast synology reposetory server.
+ruspk is a simple and fast synology repository server.
 It uses the existing database structure from [spkrepo](https://github.com/SynoCommunity/spkrepo)

 Only the GET API for the synology devices is supported.
 You have to update the database your self.